Accenture/mercury/guides/CHAPTER-9.md

 });
 ```

-1. Example-1 makes a RPC call with a 5-second timer to "another.function".
+1. Example-1 makes a RPC call with a 5-second timeout to "another.function".
 2. Example-2 sets the "timeoutException" to false, telling system to return timeout exception as a regular event.
-3. Example-3 makes an "event over HTTP" RPC call to "another.function" in another application instance called "mypeer".
+3. Example-3 makes an "event over HTTP" RPC call to "another.function" in another application instance called "peer".

 "Event over HTTP" is an important topic.
-Please refer to [Chapter 7](CHAPTER-7.md)for more details.
+Please refer to [Chapter 7](CHAPTER-7.md) for more details.

 ### Perform a fork-n-join RPC call to multiple functions